 • 1965: Kamurocho, Tokyo

-The inclusion of Kamurocho—the iconic setting for much of the Like a Dragon franchise—strongly suggests that this game aims to establish the foundations of the series' lore.
-The connection is hard to ignore, as Makoto shares a name with the legendary founder of the Tojo Clan.
+The inclusion of Kamurocho—the iconic setting for much of the Like a Dragon franchise—strongly suggests that this game aims to establish the foundational lore of the series.
+The connection is difficult to ignore, as Makoto shares a name with the legendary founder of the Tojo Clan.
 While Makoto Tojo has been mentioned in previous titles like Yakuza 1, 2, and 6, we have yet to see his full story told until now.

-While the tone appears more tragic and moody than the typical Like a Dragon entry, the gameplay mechanics are receiving a significant overhaul.
-RGG Studios is moving away from traditional fighting stances in favor of a limb-based combat system.
+While the tone appears more tragic and moody than a typical Like a Dragon entry, the gameplay mechanics are receiving a significant overhaul.
+RGG Studios is moving away from traditional fighting stances in favor of a more visceral limb-based combat system.

-• Limb-specific attacks: Using shoulder buttons and triggers to control Makoto's left and right legs.
+• Limb-specific attacks: Utilizing shoulder buttons and triggers to control Makoto's left and right legs.

-• Boxing-style combos: Creating fluid sequences through precise button inputs.
+• Boxing-style combos: Creating fluid sequences through precise, rhythmic button inputs.

 • Weapon integration: A heavy emphasis on blade-based combat and stabbings.

-Beyond the violence, Stranger Than Heaven introduces a unique musical element.
-As a gifted musician, Makoto can "record" ambient sounds from his environment to inspire original compositions, making songwriting a core gameplay pillar.
+Beyond the violence, Stranger Than Heaven introduces a unique musical pillar to the experience.
+As a gifted musician, Makoto can "record" ambient sounds from his environment to inspire original compositions, making songwriting a core part of the gameplay loop.

-As it stands, we know that more details are on the way as we approach a Winter 2026 launch window.
-For now, the arrival of Snoop Dogg and the promise of a legendary origin story makes this one of the most anticipated titles in RGG Studios' lineup.
+As it stands, more details are expected to arrive as we approach a Winter 2026 launch window.
+For now, the arrival of Snoop Dogg and the promise of a legendary origin story makes this one of the most anticipated titles in the RGG Studios lineup.